History

 (most are open to grade 11, and all are open to grade 12)

 With the exception of Modern European History Seminar Advanced, all history electives are one semester long.
-To take an advanced history course, students’ performance in previous history courses (especially grade 11) will be considered, along with an in-class writing exercise and paragraph of intent.
+To take an advanced history course, students’ performance in previous history courses (especially grade 11) will be considered, along with an in-class writing exercise and departmental approval.
 Rarely are grade 11 students eligible.